 \subsubsection{Observed non-isothermal vertical velocity dispersion of stars}

-The radial velocity dispersion values of stars at mid-plane were obtained by Lewis \& Freeman (1989), which fall off exponentially with radius as :
+The radial velocity dispersion values of stars at mid-plane were obtained observationally by Lewis \& Freeman (1989), which fall off exponentially with radius as :

-From these the corresponding vertical velocity dispersion values at the mid-plane, i.e, $\sigma_{z,0}$ were calculated by assuming the vertical to radial ratio to be 0.45 (Dehnen \& Binney 1998; Mignard 2000), as observed in the solar neighbourhood and assumed to be the same here at all radii.
+From these the corresponding vertical velocity dispersion values at the mid-plane, i.e, $\sigma_{z,0}$ were calculated by assuming the vertical to radial dispersion ratio to be 0.45 (Dehnen \& Binney 1998; Mignard 2000), as observed in the solar neighbourhood and assumed to be the same here at all radii.
 At each radius, we apply the observed gradient value along $z$, which is discussed next.

-Hagen \& Helmi (2018) characterized $\sigma_{z}$ for stars in the solar neighbourhood region from $R\sim$ 6-10 kpc using the red clump stars as tracers, using the observed data from TGAS \& RAVE surveys.
-The authors mention about fitting a linear function to the observed dispersion data around the solar radius and deriving the gradient from the slope of the fitted curve.
-Although the slope is not mentioned in their paper, we note that the net increase in $\sigma_{z}$ in the thin disc is found to be around $\sim \mathrm{10 ~km~s^{-1}}$ over the observed $z$ interval of 1.5 kpc from the mid-plane (Fig. 5 \& 6 in their paper).
+Hagen \& Helmi (2018) characterized $\sigma_{z}$ for stars in the region $R\sim$ 6-10 kpc using the red clump stars as tracers, by analyzing the observed data from TGAS \& RAVE surveys.
+The authors mention that they fit a linear function to the dispersion values around the solar radius and thus derive the gradient from the slope of the fitted curve.
+Although the slope is not mentioned in their paper, we note that the net increase in $\sigma_{z}$ in the thin disc is found to be around $\sim \mathrm{10 ~km~s^{-1}}$ over the observed $z$ interval of 1.5 kpc from the mid-plane (figs 5 \& 6 in their paper).
 This leads to a linear velocity dispersion gradient value of $\sim$+6.7 $\mathrm{km~s^{-1}kpc^{-1}}$.

 Recently, Guo et al.(2020) discussed the kinematics of a cross-matched sample of G/K-type dwarf stars from LAMOST DR5 and \textit{Gaia} DR2 in the solar neighbourhood.
 The stars are chosen from the thin disc and contain only a specific spectral type.
 The vertical velocity dispersion profile, studied upto $|z|$=1.3 kpc, is found to be increasing along $z$ in a similar fashion as seen in Hagen \& Helmi (2018).
 Earlier, Jing et al.(2016) quoted a linear gradient value of +7.2 $\mathrm{km~s^{-1}kpc^{-1}}$ for the thin disc stars, observed in the range of 6.5 kpc$<R<$9.5 kpc within 0.1 kpc$<|z|<$3 kpc, obtained using F/G-type dwarf stars as tracers from the SDSS \& LAMOST survey.
 Xia et al.(2016) also showed the increase in $\sigma_{z}$ for the thin disc stars from $z\sim$ 200 to $\sim$ 1500 pc, using K \& G type main-sequence stars from LAMOST.
 Sun et al. (2020) also showed a similar increase within $|z|$<3 kpc using the thin disc sample of red clump stars from LAMOST \& \textit{Gaia}.